-LA based engineer that has work with many of the top artists in the music industry and major labels.
-This includes a wide array of artists including Nick Jonas, Fifth Harmony, Lana Del Ray, Afrojack, Banks & Steelz (Paul Banks and RZA), and many many more.
-Always looking for new and inspiring artists and music to work with.
+I'm an LA based engineer that has worked with many of the top artists and producers in the music industry.
+This includes a wide array of artists including Nick Jonas, Fifth Harmony, Lana Del Ray, Afrojack, RedOne, and many many more.
+I'm always looking for new and inspiring artists and music to work with.

 ReviewsEndorse Billy Hickey